Dear Faith and Interfaith Partners,

 How can the members of my faith community access mental health or addiction support?
 If we are temporarily closing our building and suspending our services to practice social distancing, what support can our congregation give to the recovery programs we host?

-The Philadelphia Department of Behavioral Health and Intellectual and disability Services is providing support to anyone needing mental health or addiction counseling.
+The Philadelphia Department of Behavioral Health and Intellectual and disAbility Services is providing support to anyone needing mental health or addiction counseling.
 DBHIDS is operating a 24/7 support hotline for people experiencing mental health crises: 215-685-6440.

 My congregation needs volunteers to continue a food pantry program we run.
 My congregation includes members who would like to volunteer during this crisis.
 What should we do?